zoetyu/workshop-ws-04-24-chrome-extension/README.md

 to the json file  within the overal object so that all images ending with those listed would be able to show up whenever the extension uses them.

 ## Content File
 Great!
 But how does our extension know what to do specifically?

-We can tell it by creating a ```content.js``` file that holds the actual actions of the extension.
+:floppy_disk: We can tell it by creating a ```content.js``` file that holds the actual actions of the extension.
 For this extension, we are making a quote bot with Tim's photo!
 The content file is specified in ```manifest.json``` so that the browser knows to run the script.

 Add ```content.js``` as a content script in ```manifest.json```: